California Sues To Block Trump Administration Fracking Plans

-SACRAMENTO, Calif.
-(AP) — California increased its efforts Friday to keep the federal government from allowing fracking on more than 1 million acres of public land, suing to block the Trump administration from issuing new permits in the central part of the state.
+SACRAMENTO (AP) – California increased its efforts Friday to keep the federal government from allowing oil and gas drilling on more than 1 million acres of public land, suing to block the Trump administration from issuing new permits in the central part of the state.

-California Attorney General Xavier Becerra sued on behalf of Gov. Gavin Newsom’s administration, saying the permits would allow the controversial extraction method called hydraulic fracturing, commonly called fracking.
+California Attorney General Xavier Becerra sued on behalf of his office and Gov. Gavin Newsom’s administration, saying the permits would allow the controversial extraction method called hydraulic fracturing, commonly called fracking.

-#BREAKING: We’re suing @BLMNational over it’s reckless decision to open up Central CA to #Fracking.

-Here in California, we won’t put our citizens’ health and lives in jeopardy to prop up the fossil fuel industry.

 The suit filed in federal court in Los Angeles contends that the government’s environmental review did not adequately evaluate harmful effects on communities and the environment in Fresno, Kern, Kings, Madera, San Luis Obispo, Santa Barbara, Tulare, and Ventura counties, and requests that the court set aside the decision.

-Becerra said the bureau’s decision last month to move forward on a “half-baked proposal isn’t just misguided, it’s downright dangerous.”

-“The risks to both people and the environment associated with fracking are simply too high to ignore,” he said in a statement.
+“The risks to both people and the environment associated with fracking are simply too high to ignore,” Becerra said.
+But the federal government “shortchanged the science when it came to their analysis. … What they’ve done does not amount to a hard look at the evidence.”

 Representatives with the Bureau of Land Management did not immediately respond to a request for comment.